 Marketers face a huge challenge trying to convince customers that an intangible product is worth purchasing.
 Some technology users are still stuck to the traditional software they can install and reinstall.
 Hence, cloud-based software sounds like a scam.

-Such customers require testimonials and customized demos to understand how cloud applications operate.
+Such customers require testimonials and customised demos to understand how cloud applications operate.
 The sales process may take longer, but the marketer will eventually convert them into long-term customers.

 3. High Competition in the Market